Editor-in-Chief

 Advisory Editors: Nicola Perullo (University of Pollenzo), Elena Mancioppi (University of Pollenzo)

-Mail to: n.perullo@unisg.it and redazionerivistadiestetica@gmail.com
+Mail to: n.perullo@unisg.it and redazionerivistadiestetica@

 Deadline for submission: July 30, 2020